krahmanov/krahmanov/README.md

 # Hi there

-Hi I'm Kerim, a Full-Stack Developer & Open Source enthusiast.
+I'm Kerim, a Full-Stack Developer & Open Source enthusiast.
 On a never-ending quest of learning!

 ### 👨‍💻 Languages and Tools